Trema (plant)

-Trema is a genus of about 15 species of evergreen trees closely related to the hackberries (Celtis), occurring in subtropical and tropical regions of southern Asia, northern Australasia, Africa, South and Central America, and parts of North America.
+Trema is a genus of evergreen trees closely related to the hackberries (Celtis), occurring in subtropical and tropical regions of southern Asia, northern Australasia, Africa, South and Central America, and parts of North America.
 They are generally small trees, reaching 10–20 m tall.

 Taxonomy

 Previously included either in the elm family, Ulmaceae, or with Celtis in the Celtidaceae, genetic analysis has shown the Celtidaceae are best placed in the hemp family, Cannabaceae.

 Description

 The leaves are alternate, simple, 7–15 cm long, ovate-acuminate to lanceolate with a long pointed tip, and evenly serrated margins.
 The fruit is a small drupe 3–5 mm in diameter.

 Species associations

 Trema species are sometimes used as food plants by the larvae of hepialid moths of the genera Aenetus, including A. splendens, which burrow horizontally into the trunk then vertically down, and Endoclita, including E. malabaricus.

 Some Trema species unusually able to live in symbiosis with rhizobia for nitrogen fixation as a non-legume.
 In this case it is customary to mention these species as a separate genus Parasponia.